Learn. Act. Reflect. (Repeat)

 Interchange Food Pantry provides nearly 1,000 guests with healthy and nutritious food each month at no cost.
 Thousands of people depend on Interchange each year for food and personal care needs they otherwise could not meet.

-Interfaith Conference of Greater Milwaukee is an organization of leaders and members of 13 religions.
-We meet to make friends, educate ourselves and others and work together for social justice.
+Interfaith Conference of Greater Milwaukee is a 49-year-old nonprofit organization through which the regional leaders and adherents of 18 faiths and denominations: dialogue to build relationships; counter hate and fear with programming that fosters understanding, tolerance, and friendship; and work together on social issues to help create a better society for everyone.
+We meet to make friends, educate ourselves and others, and work together for social justice.
 Interfaith supports the CROP (Communities Responding to Overcome Poverty) Walk, Amazing Faith Dinners, Ground for Hope-Wisconsin, Interfaith Annual Luncheon, Interfaith Day at Miller Park, March Speaker Series and more.

 For more information, contact Patricia McFarland.